timlafleur93/lazerman2/README.md

 10/17/2017 - Created Editor functionality for level editing.
 Ran into a problem with garbage collection causing frameskips at intervals                during gameplay.

 ** Currently working on fixing the garbage collection issue, I've found that it is not a problem so much on a more powerful machine.

+3/17/2018 - I have shut down this project because the garbage collection runs in the background of the .net runtime and cannot be controlled.
+This was causing the engine to skip 3 - 5 frames every few seconds which is unacceptable.